Sadie and Ratz

 Sadie and Ratz is a 2008 chapter book by Sonya Hartnett.
-It is about Hannah, a girl who finds it difficult to adjust to a little brother, baby boy.
+It is about Hannah, a girl who finds it difficult to adjust to a little baby brother.

 Reception

 The Horn Book Magazine, in its review of Sadie and Ratz, wrote "This tale of temper and self-control, told in the first person, is more psychologically sophisticated than is usually found in an early chapter book, but the sensitive drawings and clever book design add significantly to the emotional clarity of Hannah's journey." and included it in their 2012 Summer reading list.